A growing number of employees are no longer keeping their relationships with co-workers strictly business, new research finds.

 The number of employees having an office tryst could continue increasing.
 The study shows that seven percent of employees who haven't yet dated a co-worker currently work with someone they would like to date this year.

 While the majority of employees feel comfortable making their office romances public, 38 percent of those surveyed had to keep the relationship a secret at work.

 Keeping those secrets is easier said than done, however.
 A previous study from CareerBuilder found that 30 percent of those who were in an office romance have run into other colleagues while out with their sweethearts.
 When caught red-handed, 37 percent pretended they weren't dating, while 63 percent admitted to the relationship.

-Many office trysts bloom when employees are working after hours.
-The study found that 12 percent of workplace romances began after a late night on the job.
-Additionally, 10 percent started after a happy-hour, 10 percent with a chance meeting outside of work and 9 percent after a lunch outing.
+Past research discovered many office affairs blossom when employees are off the clock.
+Of those who have dated a co-worker, 12 percent said their workplace romances began after a late night on the job and 10 percent said they started after a happy hour.
+Additionally, 10 percent said it started after a chance meeting outside of work and nine percent after a lunch outing.

 Not all workplace relationships involve romantic sparks, however.
 The research discovered that eight percent of employees play it safe by having a platonic office "husband" or "wife."

 The current study was based on surveys of 3,411 full-time employees over the age of 18.